vanmars/pizza-parlor/README.md

 ## Known Bugs

 **Home Page**
-* Add click event to menu card, that takes the user to the menu cards below
 * Add content to menus, which can be accessed from menu cards
 * Add functionality for adding pasta and desert dishes
-* Figure out why pizza form does not reset and does not hide when add pizza to cart is submitted
 * Figure out why the background image takes a while to load after page refresh
+* Add white box for shopping cart total number to appear inside.
+* Eliminate bug with pizza submission form, adding small pizzas

 ## Support and contact details